Support

 The short answers is: yes, but.

-You can definitely piece together many open-source projects and write some glue-code to connect them together.
-You can also write it yourself from scratch.
+You can definitely piece together many open-source projects and implement the missing functionalities Connhex offers.
+You can also implement it yourself from scratch.
 However, besides the fact you'd be giving up on all the optimizations we spent years to achieve, there are a few things to consider:

 The difference between an edge and a device is actually very simple.
-An edge is a physical electronic device that is running Connhex Edge, while a device is a generic object sending messages to Connhex and receiving commands from it.
+An edge is a physical electronic device that is running Connhex Edge, whereas a device is a generally simpler object sending messages to Connhex and receiving commands from it.
 In short, you can think of edges as super-powerful devices that leverage Connhex Edge's functionalities.

 GDPR is a commonly used shorthand to identify the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).